CARLOSS77ss/-Hyprland-4-Lain/README.md

 ## 💻 Credits

 Inspired by the Arch/Hyprland rice community and Lain aesthetic themes.
-All credit goes to https://github.com/JaKooLit
+All credit goes to JaKooLit